Key Takeaways

 Infrastructure integrations

 Adopting Chainlink oracles or Across bridging.
 These create value through operational reliability and capability expansion.
-Primary metric: Downstream protocol health: transaction success rates, failed execution rates, oracle deviation incidents.
-User-facing metrics are secondary.
+Primary metric: Downstream protocol health: transaction success rates, absence of incidents.
+User-facing metrics are secondary side-effects.

 Composability integrations

 Your LP tokens accepted as collateral on Aave or Compound, or your yield positions wrapped into a vault.
 These create reflexive demand: users lock your tokens to access leverage or yield elsewhere, creating persistent buy-side pressure.
-Primary metric: Percentage of circulating supply locked in the partner protocol over time, tracked monthly.
+Primary metric: Percentage of supply locked in the partner protocol over time.

 How Do You Set a Pre-Integration Baseline?